roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 [Find out more about creating a system chart here](../../maker/model-driven-apps/create-edit-system-chart.md).

+## Classic

+The classic interface represents the method in which app developers would make changes to features within their Dataverse environment.

+This has been replaced over time by the web-based method of app authoring known as the unified interface.
+For many developers now and in the future this will be the only interface they will ever use.

 ## Classic App Designer

 Modern apps allow for the creation of both Canvas apps and model-driven apps.